 - Copies of birth certificates or Babe Ruth approved ID cards must accompany team rosters for each player.

 - It is the coach’s responsibility to ensure that all players are equipped with baseball safety gear, including a protective cup.

 .
 No metal spikes are allowed for players in the 7u to 12u age brackets.

 - Insurance coverage is the responsibility of the individual teams entered into the tournament.
 A copy of the insurance policy must be submitted & carried together with the team roster throughout the tournament.

 - One (1) umpire will officiate each game for U7-U12; Two (2) umpires will officiate each game for U13 & UP.

-- Baseballs will be provided to the umpire prior to the start of the game.
+- Up to 3 baseballs will be provided to the umpire prior to the start of the game.
 Coaches are responsible to ensure home run balls are returned to the game.
 Coaches can give the player the ball after the game.
 It is each team’s responsibility to chase their foul balls.

 - All games will be played at, or near, the Hartford Crossings complex located at the intersection of Hartford Road and Church Road (across from Lenape High School).
 Games will also be held at the Hartford Softball Complex (on Hartford Road) will also be used.
 Any other fields used in the tournament will be indicated as necessary.